 Kansas State first fielded a football team in 1893, and aside from some good seasons in the 1920's and '30s, including a conference title in 1934, KState was historically one of the worst programs in college football.
 Bill Snyder's arrival in 1989 changed all that.
 Snyder's tenure would have the Wildcats win more games in 17 seasons than they'd won in 50 years.
-The Wildcats would play in 11 bowl games and win 4 Big 12 titles.
+As of 2015, the Wildcats have played in 19 bowl games and win 6 Big 12 titles.
 Some of the talented players to play at Kansas State include Steve Grogan, Mark Simoneau, Martin Gramatica, and Michael Bishop.
 Score with TicketCity - the place to go for Kansas State Wildcats football tickets.

 Kansas State Wildcats Football at Bill Snyder Family Football Stadium Address: 2201 Kimball Ave, Manhattan, Kansas, 66502

 The Kansas State Wildcats play their home games at the Bill Snyder Family Football Stadium.
 Known as “The House That Bill Built”, the stadium holds a capacity crowd of 52,000.
 Between 1996 and 2000, KState would win 26 consecutive games at the stadium.
 Bill Snyder's influence is apparent at a Wildcats game, where although their success is relatively recent, there's no lack of tradition or honor evident at a game.
 The Kansas State Wildcats home bench is on the Bill Snyder Family Football Stadium sideline with sections 1-8.
 Bill Snyder Family Football Stadium parking information is covered in out Wildcats event guide.